ChemTalk

 Boiling Point of water

-Boiling is when a liquid changes states and turns into a gas.
-As temperature increases, a molecule will gain enough energy to become a gas.
-The boiling point for water is 100 degrees C (212 degrees F), whereas the boiling point of salt water is about 102º Celsius.
+Boiling is the process when a liquid changes states and turns into a gas.
+As temperature increases, a molecule will gain enough energy to become a gas, where intermolecular distances become much larger compared to the liquid state.
+The boiling point for water is 212 ºF or 100 ºC, whereas the boiling point of salt water is about 102 ºC.
 The boiling point of water will also change at non-standard pressures.
+Impurities in water, like salt, modify the intermolecular interactions between water molecules that result in a modified boiling point.

 Boiling water in a pot